pflin87/droopy/README.md

 # DroopyJS

-DroopyJS/droopy is a customized dropdown plugin with the support of searching, tagging, single/multi select functionality and can also define dependent droopy.
+DroopyJS/droopy is a customized dropdown plugin with the support of searching, tagging, single-select or multi-select functionality and can also define dependent droopy.

 ## Demo
 [Try me out:](http://saeed3e.github.io/droopy/)